gardener/gardener/docs/concepts/openidconnect-presets.md

 This page provides an overview of ClusterOpenIDConnectPresets and OpenIDConnectPresets, which are objects for injecting [OpenIDConnect Configuration](https://openid.net/connect/) into `Shoot` at creation time.
 The injected information contains configuration for the Kube API Server and optionally configuration for kubeconfig generation using said configuration.

-## OpneIDConnectPreset
+## OpenIDConnectPreset

 An OpenIDConnectPreset is an API resource for injecting additional runtime OIDC requirements into a Shoot at creation time.
-You use label selectors to specify the `Shoot` to which a given OpneIDCOnenctPreset applies.
+You use label selectors to specify the `Shoot` to which a given OpenIDConnectPreset applies.

 Using a OpenIDConnectPresets allows project owners to not have to explicitly provide the same OIDC configuration for every `Shoot` in their `Project`.